Catholic Indulgences: What They Actually Are (and Aren't)

 The theology of the treasury was systematized in the thirteenth century.
 Among the earliest formulations was the argument, attributed to the Dominican cardinal Hugh of Saint-Cher around 1230, that the Church had at her disposal a thesaurus composed of the merits of Christ and the saints.
 The more conventional scholarly credit for the first recognizable technical formalization, however, belongs to the Franciscan Summa Halensis (c.
 1236–1245), which speaks of a thesaurus supererogationis perfectorum—a treasury of the supererogatory works of the perfect.
 The doctrine was then taken up and deepened by Albert the Great and Thomas Aquinas.7

 This is what the Catechism has in mind when it speaks of the Church “dispensing with authority the treasury of the satisfactions of Christ and the saints.”
 It is also the specific claim Luther would later reject in his Ninety-Five Theses.
-He was not wrong to push on it.
+He was not wrong to push on it, or to insist that it be spoken of in ways that do not obscure the sufficiency of Christ.
 He was wrong, in my view and the Church’s, to abandon it.

 From Public Penance to Plenary Indulgences